 The potluck was such an inspiring evening of conversation and food.
-You can see the full table above with Deb’s Pizza Beans, Anna Watson Carl’s beautiful crudités with green tahini dip, Ali’s savory galette, Sara Kate’s Whiskey Sours, among others.
 I was relieved to hear that Amanda and Merrill both suffer from mistakes in my “fail category one,” mostly in the form of burnt toast.
 And that even though she went to cooking school, Serena is just as lazy as I am when it comes to mastering techniques.
 Kitchen misery loves company, and our tales of fails made me even more confident that perfection is over rated.
 It also might have been just the fire under my ass I needed to master some of my own shortcomings.

 So stay tuned for updated and improved eggnog, tortilla espangola, and soufflé.
-In the meantime, I hope you’ll learn from some of Dana’s mistakes, which are hilariously captured and beautifully improved upon in her new book, along with advice from some of the best chefs in the world.
-My friend and fellow weeknight tequila drinker Julia Turshen worked on the recipes.
-(She recommends the Jerk Roasted Lamb and Creamy Carrot Soup as among her favorites).
-And good news for you: I’m giving away two copies below!
+In the meantime, you can learn from some of Dana’s mistakes, which are hilariously captured and beautifully improved upon in her book, along with advice from some of the best chefs in the world.

 Oh, and for extra credit for your gluten-free game, make these meatballs!